Everest Base Camp Trek

 Grade: Demanding

-Trekking to Everest Base Camp is rated as a demanding trek.
+Everest Base Camp trek is rated as a demanding trek.
 It involves walking for around 5 to 7 hours over the ridges of high Himalayan peaks with continuous steep climbs and descents of 500 meters or more.
-There can also be significant weather changes during the trek.
-The real challenge is walking in the high altitude where the air becomes thinner, making breathing harder and increasing the risk of altitude sickness.
+This is purely a trek, and no technical climbing skill are required.
+The real challenge is walking at high altitude where the air becomes thinner, making breathing harder and increasing the risk of altitude sickness.
+There can also be significant weather changes during the trek

 Altitude Problem: